"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

 | Setup ease | ★★★★★ | ★★★★★ | ★★☆☆☆ | ★★★★☆ |

-- ✅ Built-in recording library: Your Desktop stays clean
+- ✅ Built-in recording library — your Desktop stays clean

-- ✅ One-click Notion sync (Pro): No more manual copy-paste
+- ✅ One-click Notion sync (Pro) — no more manual copy-paste

 Handling "recording → notes → Notion" end-to-end is a rare position among Mac screen recorders.
-It turns recordings from "files you store" into "knowledge your team can use."
+It turns recordings from "files you store" into "knowledge your team can actually use."

 Making tutorial videos